 In April of 1968, a front page article in the Yale Daily News opened with the following line: “Yale has begun its own film archives by acquiring the Griggs Collection of Classic Films, Provost Charles Taylor announced yesterday.”
-Acquired with financial assistance from three alumni including Fred Beinecke, the collection consisted of more than 200 16mm prints, mostly American silent films, but with some twenty films made outside the U.S. and others dating from the sound era, that had been collected by John Griggs, an actor and film collector in New Jersey whose son attended Yale.
+Acquired with financial assistance from three alumni including Fred Beinecke, the collection consisted of more than 200 16mm prints, mostly American silent films, and some twenty films made outside the U.S. and others dating from the sound era, that had been collected by John Griggs, an actor and film collector in New Jersey whose son attended Yale.
 Assistant Professor of Art History Standish Lawder was named curator of the collection, and Spencer Berger, another donor to the Yale Film Study Center, acted as advisor to the new “Yale Film Collection.”
-The Griggs Collection formed the seeds of the Film Study Center’s collection, and many of the prints from the original acquistion survive today, including THE GAUCHO (1927), pictured here.
+The Griggs Collection formed the seeds of the Film Study Center’s collection, and many of the prints from the original acquisition survive today, including THE GAUCHO (1927), pictured here.

 The Josh Morton Collection